Renault Fuego: Timeline

-The Fuego was not directly replaced by another model in the Renault range.
+Another model in the Renault range did not directly replace the Fuego.
 A Fuego II was planned, similarly styled as the new Renault Alpine GTA.
 However, the development of the new model was cancelled at the last minute due to a combination of Renault's financial problems along with the declining demand for sports coupés in the marketplace at that time.

-The clubs

-There are Renault Fuego clubs in several countries that organize events and set up booths at classic car shows.